University of Washington: Student government

-The Associated Students of the University of Washington (ASUW) is one of two Student Governments at the University of Washington, the other being the Graduate and Professional Student Senate.
+The Associated Students of the University of Washington (ASUW) is one of two student governments at the University of Washington, the other being the Graduate and Professional Student Senate.
 It is funded and supported by student fees, and provides services that directly and indirectly benefit them.
 The ASUW employs over 72 current University of Washington students, has over 500 volunteers, and spends $1.03 million annually to provide services and activities to the student body of 43,000 on-campus.
 The Student Senate was established in 1994 as a division of the Associated Students of the University of Washington.
-Student Senate is one of two official student governed bodies and provides a broad-based discussion of issues.
+Student Senate is one of two official student-governed bodies and provides a broad-based discussion of issues.
 Currently, the ASUW Student Senate has a legislative body of over 150 senators representing a diverse set of interests on and off-campus.

-The ASUW was incorporated in the State of Washington on April 20, 1906.
-On April 30, 1932, the ASUW assisted in the incorporation of University Book Store which has been in continuous operation at the same location on University Way for over 70 years.
-The ASUW Experimental College, part of the ASUW, was created in 1968 by several University of Washington students seeking to provide the campus and surrounding community with a selection of classes not offered on the university curriculum.
+The ASUW was incorporated in the State of Washington in 1906.
+The ASUW Experimental College, part of the ASUW, was created in 1968 by several University of Washington students seeking to provide the campus and surrounding community with a selection of non-credit classes not offered on the university curriculum.
+The Experimental College ceased operation in 2017.

 Publication

-The student newspaper is The Daily of the University of Washington, usually referred to as The Daily.
+The student newspaper is The Daily of the University of Washington.
 It is the second-largest daily paper in Seattle.
-The Daily is published every day classes are in session during fall, winter and spring quarters, and weekly during summer quarters.
-In 2010, The Daily launched a half-hour weekly television magazine show, "The Daily's Double Shot," on UWTV Channel 27.
-The UW continues to use its proprietary UWTV channel, online and printed publications.
+In 2010, The Daily launched a half-hour weekly television magazine show, The Daily's Double Shot, on UWTV Channel 27.
+UW continues to use its proprietary UWTV channel, online and printed publications.
 The faculty also produce their own publications for students and alumni.

+The Tyee was the official student yearbook of the University of Washington.

 Student activism

-Throughout the 20th Century, UW student activism centered around a variety of national and international concerns, from nuclear energy to the Vietnam War and civil rights.
-In 1948, at the beginning of the McCarthyism era, students brought their activism to bear on campus, by protesting the firing of three UW professors accused of communist affiliations.
+Throughout the 20th century, UW student activism centered around a variety of national and international concerns, from nuclear energy to the Vietnam War and civil rights.
+In 1948, at the beginning of the McCarthyism era, students brought their activism to bear on campus by protesting the firing of three UW professors accused of communist affiliations.

+In May 2025, pro-Palestinian protestors caused approximately $1 million in damage to the school's Interdisciplinary Engineering Building.
+31 people were arrested.

 University support

-UW offers many services for its students and alumni, beyond the standard offered by most colleges and universities.
-Its "Student Life" division houses 16 departments and offices that serve students directly and indirectly, including those below and overseen by Vice President and Vice Provost.